phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 ### **Submission of Application**

-1. Application for a Change of Hotel Name is to be submitted online via the LicenceOne Portal at [https://licence1.business.gov.sg](https://licence1.business.gov.sg){:target="_blank"}.
+1. Application for a Change of Hotel Name is to be submitted online via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.

 2. Please submit all the following documents as attachments together with the online application.
 * **ACRA business profile** of the hotel name (if applicable)